“Welcome to our ool,” said a sign in the 70’s. “Notice there’s no ‘P’ in it? Let’s keep it that way.”

 “How’s that kid of yours?” the heart attack sufferer with a small container of nitroglycerin around his neck asked.
 The man also had a slightly upturned nose that suggested that he smelled something awful.

-When the angina sufferer that went through the angioplasty procedure replied, he made mention of the clean lawn of his son.
+When the angina sufferer who went through the angioplasty procedure replied, he made mention of the clean lawn of his son.
 He said, “The kid has a row of bricks that circle his tree that are so white, you could chip a flake off it, and use it on a chalkboard.”

 The man with gastrointestinal disorders (tummy problems) and tremors (the shakes) talked about how a man in the community, undergoing Optical Coherence Tomography, managed to retire at fifty and still had enough money carve out a decent living.
 The group acknowledged this subject and spoke of him with envy, bordering on hatred.